 Former law required the Task Force, among other things, to identify, compile, and synthesize the relevant corpus of evidentiary documentation of the institution of slavery that existed within the United States and the colonies, as specified, and to recommend the form of compensation that should be awarded, the instrumentalities through which it should be awarded, and who should be eligible for this compensation.

-This bill would establish the Bureau for Descendants of American Slavery within state government, under the control of the director, who would be appointed by the Governor and confirmed by the Senate.
+This bill would establish the Bureau for Descendants of American Slavery within the Department of Justice, under the control of the director, who would be appointed by the Attorney General and confirmed by the Senate.
 The bill would require the bureau, as part of its duties, to determine how an individual's status as a descendant would be confirmed.
 The bill would also require proof of an individual's descendant status to be a qualifying criterion for benefits authorized by the state for descendants.
 To accomplish these goals, the bill would require the bureau to be comprised of a Genealogy Division, a Property Reclamation Division, an Education and Outreach Division, and a Legal Affairs Division.
+The bill would, upon appropriation, impose specified duties on the Property Reclamation Division to accept, review, and investigate applications, to determine whether an applicant is a dispossessed owner, and, if so, to determine whether and what type of property or just compensation is warranted, as defined and specified.
+In this regard, the bill would require a local entity, upon a determination that issuing property or just compensation is warranted, to recommend publicly held properties suitable as compensation and to provide compensation in accordance with the division's determination.
+By imposing new duties on local entities, this bill would impose a state-mandated local program.

 02/19/25 - Introduced: 11041 GOV